-- A member of the Council's Senior Leadership Team will be responsible for identifying a lead for increasing positive behaviour support planning and reducing restrictive interventions. - As far a possible settings and services will be restraint free and when used all methods of restrictive physical interventions are used as infrequently as possible. - When used restrictive interventions are in the best interests of the individual. - Every reasonable effort is made to minimise risk of harm or injury to anyone involved and maintain an individual's respect, dignity, and welfare. - Restrictive interventions are risk assessed, so that any negative impact of the restrictive intervention will be minimised when key factors are evaluated. - A planned approach is taken to incidents whenever possible.
+• As far a possible Moor First School will be restraint free and when used all methods of restrictive physical interventions will be used as infrequently as possible.

+- When used restrictive interventions are in the best interests of the individual. - Every reasonable effort is made to minimise risk of harm or injury to anyone involved and maintain an individual's respect, dignity, and welfare. - Restrictive interventions are risk assessed, so that any negative impact of the restrictive intervention will be minimised when key factors are evaluated. - A planned approach is taken to incidents whenever possible.